March 5, 2024

 Round and round

-The program offered an unusual amount of flexibility to new grads because the projects and their respective teams were chosen by the rotation engineer, not the other way around.
-Managers submitted proposals to a stringently filtered pool—projects were nicely scoped and a lot of teams did heavy lifting to set up rotatoes for success, e.g. having preprocessed data and evals ready so the rotatoes could do just the fun & glamorous part (training experiments).
-Despite the temptation to treat rotatoes as glorified interns (3 month rotations and the self-moniker didn’t help), senior engineers and managers were incredibly helpful and trusted rotatoes to complete substantial projects.
-Off the top of my head, features like Back Tap on the iPhone and bilingual Siri came from rotation projects.
+The program offered an unusual amount of flexibility to new grads as the projects and their respective teams were chosen by the rotation engineer, not the other way around.
+Managers submitted proposals to a stringently filtered pool, which selected for nicely scoped projects with heavy lifting behind the scenes to set rotatoes up for success, e.g. having preprocessed data and evals ready so the rotatoes could focus on fun & glamorous parts like training models.
+Despite the temptation to treat rotatoes as glorified interns (3 month rotations and the self-moniker didn’t help), senior engineers and managers were incredibly respectful and helpful, and treating us as full-time team members and trusting us to complete substantial projects.
+Off the top of my head, well-received features like Back Tap on the iPhone and bilingual Siri originated as rotation projects.

-There were also ridiculous things about working at Apple Park.
+There were some fun, ridiculous things about working at Apple Park.
 It’s an architectural marvel—massive curved glass walls, slatted white oak, white terrazzo.
-It has views of the Santa Clara mountains and gives the feeling of being inside an alien mothership that has landed in a manicured state park.
+It has views of the Santa Clara mountains and gives the feeling of being inside an alien mothership that has landed in a pristinely manicured state park.
 They filled berms using excavated earth to raise the property out of view from surrounding Cupertino, and sculpted hills and valleys to hide unseemly parking structures from view.
 Everything looked like a page torn out of an issue of The Local Project.
-The meandering footpaths and indoor-outdoor design made it effortless to get lost in thought, and lent a sense of mental expansiveness that I now miss while living in the city.1
+Meandering footpaths and an indoor-outdoor design made it effortless to get lost in thought, and lent a sense of mental expansiveness that I now miss while living in the city.1

 Still, at the end of 18 months, I wasn’t sure what I wanted to commit my near-term career to.
-The rotation program had been shortened during my rotations; I was itching to choose because new rotatoes who joined were due to graduate” at the same time as I was!
+The program had been shortened while I was still moving through my rotations.
+I was itching to choose because new rotatoes who joined after me were due to graduate” at the same time as I was!

 By a stroke of bureaucratic luck, because I had joined the rotation program between cohorts, I was lumped in with other rotation engineers who started later than I did, giving me a seventh rotation.
 At the same time, political struggles at a level of existence I was not privy to moved Special Projects Group into the AI/ML org under John Giannandrea.
 Thus opened a brief window of time where SPG managers could submit rotation project proposals!
 This caused quite a stir among rotatoes.
 For balance, the number of rotation engineers allocated to SPG that quarter was limited to 3, and due to seniority, I had first choice under the same rationale as with other tiebreaks for contested rotation projects—that graduating rotatoes would benefit from maximum flexibility and information before having to choose their forever home.
 This window of opportunity would close shortly thereafter when SPG stopped submitting projects to the rotation program, and was reorg’d out of AI/ML a few months later.